Digital Commons FAQ

 Yes!
 Peer review tools are one of Digital Commons' greatest strengths.
 In fact, Digital Commons comes equipped with EdiKit™, a professional-grade editorial management system, which is currently used by over one hundred peer review journals.
 EdiKit brings the entire peer-review process, including deadline management, communication between authors, editors and reviewers, and other editorial tasks, online via its intuitive interface.
 See all the journals published using Digital Commons.

 - Can my journal be Open Access?

-Yes.
-You can create open access or subscription-based journals with Digital Commons.
-Your Digital Commons repository can support as many journals as you wish to create.
-The typical Digital Commons subscription includes up to five journals.
-Additional journals can be added for a moderate one-time setup fee.
+Yes, you can create both open access and subscription-based journals with Digital Commons.
+Your Digital Commons license includes support, setup, and custom design services for as many journals as you wish to create.

 - Can editors or administrators be assigned different privileges for managing our site?

 Yes.
 Digital Commons offers full and granular control of editor and administrator privileges.
 For peer-reviewed publications, editors, reviewers and authors have default privileges that may be adjusted to meet the editor's requirements.